Variational Principles for Hamiltonian Systems: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank the referee for their helpful comments and suggestions.
 BKT was supported by the Marc Kac Postdoctoral Fellowship at the Center for Nonlinear Studies at Los Alamos National Laboratory.
 ML was supported in part by NSF under grants DMS-1345013, CCF-2112665, DMS-2307801, and by AFOSR under grant FA9550-23-1-0279.
 Los Alamos National Laboratory report LA-UR-24-30099.